700+ Revision Questions

 Get in your practice tests

 We can't emphasize enough just how important it is to use practice tests when preparing for the life in the UK citizenship exam.
-You can choose to study by chapters/topics or randomized like the actual test.
-Any way you choose, just get in the practice.
+You can choose to study by chapters/topics or randomly, like the actual test.
+Any way you choose, just get into the practice.

 Start today and take that one step closer to UK citizenship.
 Follow these simple steps, take your time, and prepare thoroughly for your life in the UK test.